Hobbesdcc/RobotArm/README.md

-# RobotArm
+# ARA - Another Robot Arm!

-Personal project to design bulid and control a simple Robotic Arm.
+Project to design bulid and control a simple Robotic Arm.

+I gave myself a challenge to create a small robot arm and control it in one month!
+April 2021.
+I used a lot other projects in the 3d printing space for inspiration and understanding.
+(EEZYbotARM, MeArm, an many others, Thanks!)

+This Arm was created in OnShape, controlled with and Arduino, and has an HMI (human machine interface) Created in WinForms.
+With the controls you can do manual movements, but you can also teach each position, and play it back as a looping script!

 Find more info about this project here: https://www.prusaprinters.org/prints/70258-ara-another-robot-arm